CartoDB/academy/courses/03-cartodbjs-ground-up/lesson-4.md

 cartodb.createVis(dom_id, vizjsonURL);
 {% endhighlight %}

 In this lesson, though, we'll stick with createLayer as it exposes more to customize using JavaScript.
-All we have to do now is to create a map as we've done in the previous three lessons:
+All we have to do now is to create a map as we've done in the previous three lessons.
+The following goes between the `<script>` tags towards the end of the template HTML file.

 {% highlight javascript %}
 window.onload = function() {